nasa/astrobee/localization/sparse_mapping/build_map.md

 A registered and bundle-adjusted map can be used to study how well it predicts the computed 3D locations for an independently acquired set of control points and 3D measurements.
 These are in the same format as for registration.
-The map is not modified in any way during this step.
+The map is not modified in any way during this step, The command is:

     build_map -verification <hugin files> <xyz files>